Ally-protocol/ally-contracts/README.md

 and fill the governors, minter and funder mnemonics from that command's output

-this only works as a shortcut for the local sandbox, when using testnets or mainnet you need to create accounts manually on AlgoSigner.
+This only works as a shortcut for the local sandbox, when using testnets or mainnet you need to create accounts manually on AlgoSigner.

-also the MULTISIG_THRESHOLD should be filled with a number equal or less than the amount of governors - currently 3
+Also the MULTISIG_THRESHOLD should be filled with a number equal or less than the amount of governors - currently 3

-### Contract Deploy and update
+### Contract deploy and update

 - Deploy contract